klauspost/compress/s2/README.md

 This can for instance be an HTTP stream, where the Range request is sent at the start of the stream.

-With a little bit of extra code it is still possible to forward
+With a little bit of extra code it is still possible to use indexes to forward to specific offset with a single forward skip.

 It is possible to load the index manually like this:
 ```